-The appraisal report will be one document containing the parcel data and the analysis, opinions, and conclusions of value(s) for the parcel.
-If deemed necessary by the contractor rather than including the specific market data in the appraisal report, a separate addendum may be submitted containing the specific market data as a stand-alone document, which must be reviewed and accepted along with the appraisal, and will be returned to the appraiser for retention in his/her files.
+The appraisal report will be one document containing the parcel data and the analysis, opinions, and conclusions of value(s) for the parcel(s).
+If deemed necessary by the contractor rather than including the specific market data in the appraisal report, a separate addendum may be submitted containing the specific market data as a stand-alone document, which must be reviewed and accepted along with the appraisal, and may be returned to the appraiser for retention in his/her files upon request.
 The appraiser must submit an electronic copy as well as a printed copy of the appraisal report.

-The definition of market value is that as defined in 70-30-313, MCA.
+The definition of market value is that as defined in 12 C.F.R. § 34.42 (h).

-The DNRC will provide access to the state parcel record, as maintained by the land office, including but not limited to aerial photos, land improvements, current lease data (lease #, name of lessee, acreage, costs, etc.), any known property issues, any surveys, and production history.
-The local land office will provide contact information to the appraiser, if necessary, in order for the appraiser to obtain access to the property.
+The DNRC will provide access to each state parcel record, as maintained by the land offices, including but not limited to aerial photos, land improvements, current lease data (lease #, name of lessee, AUMs, acres, costs, etc.), any known property issues, surveys (if any), and production history.
+The local land office will provide the contact information to the appraiser, if necessary, in order for the appraiser to obtain access to the property.